Is Procurement behind the new wave of innovation in banking?

 Evolution of financial services procurement

 Financial services procurement has come a long way, successfully establishing itself as a value-added business function.
 As a next step, it should also look to other sectors – such as manufacturing – and strive to be at that level of effectiveness, says Goyanes.
-“The industrialisation of the financial services sector is an ongoing issue,” he adds.
+“The industrialization of the financial services sector is an ongoing issue,” he adds.
 “We are just not going to get the economic outcomes that we want unless we start adopting ideas and models from other industries.”

 This is especially true in light of the more sophisticated challenges and discussions that the sector faces now compared with two decades ago.
-The evolution of financial services procurement from a transactional function to a mature business-aligned organisational model with a mature approach to category management demonstrates how far things have come.
+The evolution of financial services procurement from a transactional function to a mature business-aligned organizational model with a mature approach to category management demonstrates how far things have come.